LlmKira/.github/profile/README.md

 ![cover](long_cover.png)
 ## Hi there 👋

-LLMKira is a free non-profit organisation for artificial intelligence experiments located on the Oceanus Procellarum.
+LLMKira is a lab for artificial intelligence experiments located on the Oceanus Procellarum.